Pirro's show not on Fox lineup, week after Omar comments

 Fox News had "strongly condemned" Pirro's commentary on Omar, the first-term representative from Minnesota.
 Pirro had questioned whether Omar's wearing of a hijab was "indicative of her adherence to Sharia law, which is in itself antithetical to the U.S. Constitution?"

-Fox said Pirro's views didn't reflect the network and it had addressed the issue with her.
+Fox said Pirro's views didn't reflect the network and it had addressed the issue with her, but didn't specify what that entailed.

+Omar, in a tweet, thanked Fox for the statement, saying no one should question a person's commitment to the Constitution because of a person's faith or country of origin.
+Omar is a Somali immigrant.

+Pirro said her intention had been to start a debate, but that being Muslim didn't mean someone didn't support the Constitution.
+She invited Omar to her show.